4S1D2/Healthcare_app/README.md

 ### Project 1

-Hospital-truthed is a badly name application that searches for a healthcare provider with the least amount of healthcare associated infection, given a procedure.
+Hospital-truthed is a badly named application that searches for a healthcare provider with the least amount of healthcare associated infection, given a procedure.
 It was put together over a 4-day period to model the agile software development process.
 This is the first of three projects in the General Assembly Web Development Immersive course.

 ### Technologies Used